Clemens August Graf von Galen: Münster

 In June 1935 he delivered a sermon that connected the heresy of the Anabaptists to the "sins of the Jews".
 He told his audience that "whoever does not listen to the Church is a heathen and officially is a sinner".
 He described how "the Israelites debased the Savior", and how people who resisted Jesus as the Christ appeared on the "side of the blinded Jews".
 He equated the rejection of Christianity with rejection of worldly authority, leading to anarchy and chaos.
 He pointed to the Russians also as among those who had not respected God-given authority.
 Galen did not protest the antisemitic 1935 Nuremberg Laws, or the Kristallnacht pogrom of 1938.
-Until his death, he refused to admit that referring to Jews as "degenerate", "rejected", and "lost" or labeling anarchy or liberalism as "Jewish", in any way aided the Nazi regime or and its racist antisemitism.
+Until his death, he refused to admit that referring to Jews as "degenerate", "rejected", and "lost" or labeling anarchism, communism, socialism or liberalism as "Jewish", in any way aided the Nazi regime or and its racist antisemitism.

 By late 1935, Galen was urging a joint pastoral letter from the German bishops to protest about an "underground war" against the church.
 By early 1937, the church hierarchy in Germany, which had initially attempted to co-operate with the Nazi government, had become highly disillusioned.
 In March, Pope Pius XI issued the encyclical Mit brennender Sorge (With Burning Concern), accusing the Nazi government of violating the 1933 Concordat and of sowing the "tales of suspicion, discord, hatred, calumny, of secret and open fundamental hostility to Christ and His Church".
 Galen was part of the five-member commission that prepared the papal encyclical.
 The Nazis responded with an intensification of their campaign against the Catholic Church.
 There were mass arrests of clergy and church publishing houses were expropriated, followed by widely spread abuse allegations and staged morality trials against members of religious orders and priests.

 In 1941 Galen welcomed the German war against the USSR as a positive development as he had rallied also to the cause of Germany when Hitler invaded Poland, offering a patriotic benediction.